BushLife - Fishing Reel Hero

 Fishing with a Spinning Reel

 There are some generally long-running and trusted brands in fishing.
-When it comes to the best fishing reel brands specifically, this would include Daiwa, Shimano and Abu Garcia.
-These brands are what we strongly suggest as a starting point.
+When it comes to the best fishing reel brands, we would strongly suggest starting with Daiwa, Shimano and Abu Garcia.
 And let’s not forget Penn, which is legendary for offshore fishing, but that’s beyond the scope of this post.

 Our spinning choice by a landslide is the Shimano Stradic.
 It’s an industry standard, and we have years of experience with ours, as do our friends.
 Anything pricier is not necessary.
 If the budget doesn’t permit, we suggest going with a Daiwa Fuego.

-When it comes to baitcasting, we have some options.
+When it comes to the best baitcasting reels, we have some options.
 Daiwa Tatula’s are outstanding!
 It would also be criminal not to mention Shimano’s Curado series of reels, and stepping down a bit in price would be their SLX series.
-We wholeheartedly suggest these as the best fishing reels without getting into tournament-level pricing.
+We suggest these as the best fishing reels without getting into tournament-level pricing.
 And you’ll find several tournament anglers using these very models.

 How To Maintain a Fishing Reel